berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 --------------------------------------------------------

-Where possible, as in X, when a request terminates with an error, the request has no side e ects.
+Where possible, as in X, when a request terminates with an error, the request has no side effects.

 The error codes that may be generated by a request are described with that request.
-The following table summarizes the GLX-speci c error codes that are visible to applications:
+The following table summarizes the GLX-specific error codes that are visible to applications:

 GLXBadContext